November ‘22

 I improved so much in the first year that my coach told me I could play varsity in my sophomore year.
 However, I was ineligible to play because my GPA had dipped below 2.0 during that fall semester.
 I had mostly A's the year before; the drop aligned with my rapid decline in mental health, and sophomore year was when my dyslexia and grade school reading comprehension took a real toll.
 I was devastated and embarrassed about not being able to play that year.
 It felt like I had finally found something in which I could excel, which wasn't dampened by my emotional and learning handicaps.

 Off the court, I cultivated the preppy look.
 I got into nautical-looking clothes, argyle vests, and all things navy colored.
 This interest in fashion was mainly inspired by a girl I had a crush on, which turned obsessive.
 And the inability to move on for six years became one of the most painful experiences of my life.
-For those years she represented the thing that would replace all the things that had gone missing within me.
 A major impression came when we saw the Great Gatsby movie at the theater.
-It sold me on this vision of life that if you persisted in pursuing love and wore the right things, it would be a beautiful and romantic life even if you never had that love and died in a pool.
+It sold me on this vision of life that if you persisted in pursuing love and wore the right things, it would be a beautiful and romantic life even if you lost that love and got murdered for something you didn’t do.
 I wore a Brooks Brother's bow tie to our second prom together.
 It was one of Nick Carraway's ties from the film.
 That movie and that girl's fascination with the east coast was why I almost exclusively applied to colleges on the east coast.

 In the throes of unrequited affection, I turned to social media.
 My obsession with Instagram was taking shape when I got to Boston.
 The east coast city was aesthetic fodder for appealing to this girl and communicating our shared passion and my elevated status, like those birds that build intricate nests to impress potential mates.
 I cultivated the look of a preppy Bostonian, basically a low-budget Kiel James Patrick, a designer this girl was into.
 I met the designer and his crew in a tent at the Harvard Regatta, a rowing event that first October in Boston.
 I went to the event alone in sky blue pants with little lime green bicycles sewn all over and a vineyard vines dress shirt.
 It was like walking into a J.Crew shoot; the KJP crew were in or around the tastefully rugged tent, talking, laughing, or just standing there, leaning against a wooden chest with nautical signal flags draped over it.
 The song Big Jet Plane by Angus & Julia Stone was playing.
 It was beautiful.
 I took a picture with Kiel and Sarah, his partner.
 I also ran into a blogger that my crush liked.
-The blogger tweeted about the problems of preppy kids and lived a life full of seemingly exclusive events up and down the east coast.
+The blogger tweeted about the problems of preppy kids.
 The blogger and I took a picture together, and he followed me back on Instagram.
 Over the next year, I kept finding ways to be around this crowd, a social event at a Vineyard Vines store, a holiday pop-up at a tourist hotspot.
 The dissonance was intense.
-I was blending in, like running into them at these events was just an outgrowth of my naturally preppy life, but I really just wanted to make posts that would appeal to this girl back in the midwest while I worked at a burger joint and maxed out credit cards.
+I was blending in, like running into them at these events was just an outgrowth of my naturally preppy life, but I really just wanted to make posts that would appeal to this girl back in the midwest who had stopped talking to me months prior while my grades plummeted despite pulling multiple all-nighters every week, worked at a fast food restaurant and maxed out credit cards buying the preppiest clothes I could find.

-I started to get more regular retweets and likes from the "influencers" in this realm.
+I started to get more regular retweets and likes from influencers in this realm.
 I got more likes and followers in general, it was intoxicating, and then I needed it more and more to sustain the high.
 So I started buying followers and then buying likes and comments to keep up the proper ratio with my growing body of fake followers.
 I also used the app facetune to widen my forehead, clear away acne, broaden my shoulders, and enlarge my eyes.
-I had 27.6k followers when I deleted my Instagram account.
-Most of them were bots, but there was a substantial following by real people due to my carefully curated brand and the visibility of being the only Chinese boy in the east coast prep Instagram niche, at least to my knowledge.

 Before long, the music stopped, and I began preparing for what seemed imminent, the ending of my life.
-I felt cornered by my lies and failures.
+I felt cornered by my fraud and failures.
 I had dropped out of school, then deleted my Instagram and other social media, pushed people out of my life to protect them, and changed my number.
-I started smoking weed daily and spent a lot of time just decorating my room.
-Then I began drinking, smoking cigarettes, and experimenting with psychedelics.
-The suicidal thoughts were chronic, but I never succeeded in killing myself, so I just lived as if I was about to die for the next year, maintaining distance from people and being in constant despair.
-By the spring of 2016, I began to think about trying something, putting my heart into something that wasn't to impress a girl I hadn't contacted in years.
-I landed on art.
+I started smoking weed daily and spent a lot of time just rearranging my room.
+Then I began drinking, smoking cigarettes, and experimenting with more psychedelics.
+The suicidal thoughts were chronic, but I never succeeded in killing myself, so I just lived as if I was about to die for the next year, maintaining distance from people and being in near constant despair.
+By the spring of 2016, I began to think about trying something new, putting my heart into something that wasn't to impress a girl I hadn't contacted in years.

 There was a sense that I had nothing to lose, and I could always end my life later.
 I knew almost nothing about art.
 I knew I'd gravitated towards it a few times without any adult asking me to.
 I began by watching documentaries, the first one that moved me was about Henri Matisse from the BBC series Modern Masters.
 I was twenty then, the same age Matisse began painting, sparked by a box of paints his mom gave him when he was recovering from a bedridden illness.
 I learned of his ties to Picasso.
 Picasso and Matisse, like Nadal and Federer.
 It was a method I could follow, identify a role model, extract inspiration from their life, and use that to fuel mine.

 I began visiting the Museum of Fine Arts in Boston.
 (This was the only art museum I'd been to since middle school when I received a Scholastic silver key award at the Milwaukee Art Museum for a puffer fish pin I made in jewelry class, the museum seemed more like an event space then.)
 I was on acid one of the first times I visited the MFA.
-In a self-destructive episode, I shaved my head to the skin the night before and was wearing a hat to cover it.
-I felt the prickly skin through the hole at the back of the cap as I walked up the front steps.
-I had been crying a lot, and it showed.
+In a self-destructive episode, I shaved my head the night before and was wearing a hat to cover it.
+I had been crying and purging a lot, and it showed.
 My anxiety spiked when I walked into the grand entrance.
 The pillars made it look like a courthouse, there were people everywhere, and the stanchions leading to the ticketing desk looked like an airport checkpoint.
-I started to cry and went home.
+I felt so out of place I started to cry and went home.

 Like the other obsessions, I've always felt like an outsider, even when I gained access to the perceived nuclei of that particular niche.
-Perhaps I frame these pursuits as obsessions because I see myself through the lens of the dominant majority, that there must be something pathological about a Chinese guy being so into tennis, a white girl, New England prep fashion, or painting and art history.
+Perhaps I frame these pursuits as obsessions because I see myself through the lens of the dominant majority, that there must be something pathological about a Chinese guy being so into tennis, a white girl, New England prep fashion, or painting.
 During a visit to China in high school, the aunt who raised me remarked that I had the demeanors of an American, more than my brother, who was born and raised in the states.
-I never consciously wanted to be white.
 The abrupt move to the states activated my capacity to blend in so quickly that it seemed unnatural.
 From not knowing the alphabet when I immigrated to being so American that I appeared foreign to my family in just a few years, the survival mechanism had become a cause for alienation.

 The last time I made a serious attempt at my life, in 2017, it failed.
 I carved into my wrist until I lost consciousness while my roommates were away.
 As I sat in the tub, my thoughts digressed, and my energy drained.
 The paranoia led to a feeling of criminality often felt during episodes of self-harm.
 These episodes are compartmentalized immediately because they integrate poorly with daily life.
 One of the first series of paintings I made was of scenes I've struggled to integrate.
 I hoped putting them down on paper would somehow dispel the limiting effect of identifying with them.